kubernetes/git-sync/README.md

     --depth <int>, $GIT_SYNC_DEPTH
             Create a shallow clone with history truncated to the specified number of commits.
-If not specified, this defaults to cloning the full history of the repo.
+If not specified, this defaults to syncing a single commit.
+Setting this to 0 will sync the full history of the repo.

     --error-file <string>, $GIT_SYNC_ERROR_FILE
             The path to an optional file into which errors will be written.